AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website/next-generation-munchkin-tracking-faq.md

 ## What happens to my [!DNL Smart Lists] that already have the "Is Anonymous" filter? {#what-happens-to-my-smart-lists-that-already-have-the-is-anonymous-filter}

-After our Winter '16 Release, if you have old [!DNL Smart Campaigns] with a [!DNL Smart List] that has the "Is Anonymous" filter in it, one of two things will happen:
+After our Winter '16 Release, if you have old Smart Campaigns with a Smart List that has the "Is Anonymous" filter in it, one of two things will happen:

-1. If the [!DNL Smart] List has the filter "Is Anonymous = False", then nothing will happen.
+1. If the Smart List has the filter "Is Anonymous = False", then nothing will happen.
 We'll just ignore it.
-1. If the [!DNL Smart] List has the filter "Is Anonymous = True", then this campaign will fail and you'll be sent a notification.
+1. If the Smart List has the filter "Is Anonymous = True", then this campaign will fail and you'll be sent a notification.

 ## I've been using Marketo for a while.
 How do I know which of my campaigns use the "Is Anonymous" filter? {#ive-been-using-marketo-for-a-while-how-do-i-know-which-of-my-campaigns-use-the-is-anonymous-filter}

-Before we made this change, we sent out several weekly notifications to your Notifications inbox with a list of [!DNL Smart Lists], [!DNL Smart Campaigns] and [!DNL Reports] that use the "Is Anonymous" filter.
+Before we made this change, we sent out several weekly notifications to your Notifications inbox with a list of Smart Lists, Smart Campaigns and Reports that use the "Is Anonymous" filter.
 These can help you identify where you are currently using this filter.

 Please review them and identify where you have "Is Anonymous" set to True, as these are the campaigns that are affected.
 Most times, customers use this setting for some kind of scoring.
 Please see the example above to understand how these campaigns will work now.